-These two peptides are almost identical to each other in terms of chemical structure and mechanism of action.
-However, in terms of their effect, they exhibit many interesting traits.
+These two peptides are almost identical to each other in terms of chemical structure and may also be similar in their mechanism of action.
+However, in terms of their effect, they exhibit some divergent properties.

 It was approved by the Italian Medicines Agency [(AIFA) Agenzia Italiana del Farmaco] for the treatment of Erythropoietic Protoporphyria (EPP) in 2010.
-European Medicines Agency (EMA) also gave their nod for treating phototoxicity in people with EPP in 2015.
+European Medicines Agency (EMA) also approved MT1 for treating phototoxicity in people with EPP in 2015.

-Studies on animal and rat models have demonstrated that MT2 is extremely effective in stimulating the MC4 receptor.
+Studies on animal and rat models have suggested that MT2 is potentially effective in stimulating the MC4 receptor.
 Reports reveal that MT2 is 10-100x more potent than endogenous melanocyte hormones.
 This results in appetite suppression and weight loss in rats.

-The choice of appropriate Melanotan will largely depend on the kind of research the users conduct.
-It is always advisable to purchase good-quality peptides.
+The choice of appropriate Melanotan will largely depend on the kind of research being conducted.
+It is always advisable to purchase high-quality peptides (99%+ purity).
 It will ensure the integrity of one’s research since all the products are quality tested via mass spectrometry and HPLC.

 NOTE: The information found on this website and within this article is intended for educational or informational purposes only.
 Some or all of the content in these articles are not substantiated by a medical professional and may be based on the opinions of the writer who may not be a medical or accredited professional.
 Not intended for personal use.
 Please review our Terms and Conditions.